 Please allow me to introduce myself.
 I suppose your first question might be – why aren’t you called MacLeod?
 It is quite a long story best saved for the tour but in brief I am of the Tolmie sept.
 A sept is a family that does not use the surname MacLeod but is nevertheless recognised as being part of the Clan.
 My ancestors were the MacLeods of Gairloch.
 There are quite a few MacLeod septs and every major clan has its own septs.

 Most of my working life has been as a Civil Servant.
 Ten years ago I took the opportunity for a change of career and seven years ago I became a Tour Guide.
 It was the best decision I ever made!
-I have worked independently with a few different companies but found that I really liked the vibe of a being with my own clients on their own, in couples or in family groups.
+I have worked independently with a few different companies but found that I particularly enjoyed being with my own clients whether in couples or larger family groups.
 No pre-determined schedules, no compromises, just doing what we wanted to do.
 More and more I realised that as a MacLeod, I could offer a very special experience to visitors to Scotland that had a MacLeod heritage.

 And what makes you think that Kevin, I hear you ask.
 Well, although working in a completely non-tourist environment for thirty-five years, I maintained my childhood interest in Scotland’s history, geography and culture; especially of the Highlands and the clans and of course even more particularly about Clan MacLeod.
 I have been a member of the Clan MacLeod Society of Scotland for twelve years.
 In 2019 I was proud to be accepted as a Fellow of the Society of Antiquaries of Scotland.
 So you can be sure that I know stuff about Scotland!